solisa986/Jekyll_modern-blog/_posts/2015-04-21-city-nights.markdown

 ### Summary

-This page is dedicated to showcasing the different technical and professional concepts that I have explored during my time at Allegheny College.
+This page is dedicated to showcasing the different technical and professional concepts that I have explored during my time at Allegheny College in the Computer Science Department.

-### Course and Technical Experiences for Completed Courses
+### Course and Technical Experiences for Computer Science Courses

 <details>
 <summary><b>Computational Expression Spring 2020</b></summary>